 - In Shadows Of The Servants, the evil stems from a cursed monkey's restless spirit.
 An undead monkey pops up in a brief Cat Scare scene.

 - The very first enemies you face in the Web Game Dude and Zombies are zombie rabbits.
 They're pretty annoying even if weak, because they're small, fast, and jump while moving.
-Later on, you fight zombie birds which are a massive annoyance.
+Later on, you fight zombie birds.

-- In Kingdom Of Loathing, the conservatory of Spookyraven Manor is infested with the skeletons of Stephen Spookyraven's many unfortunate pets.
+- The conservatory of Spookyraven Manor is infested with the skeletons of Stephen Spookyraven's many unfortunate pets.

 - In a more logical instance of this trope, Erfworld combines the powers of different mages to revive a dead volcano.